celery/celery/docs/faq.rst

     $ pip install setproctitle

-With this library installed you will be able to see the type of process in :command:`ps` listings, but the worker must be restarted for this to take effect.
+With this library installed you'll be able to see the type of process in :command:`ps` listings, but the worker must be restarted for this to take effect.

 .. seealso::